sjg20/u-boot-concept/doc/develop/bootflow.rst

             compatible = "spansion,m25p16", "jedec,spi-nor";
             spi-max-frequency = <40000000>;

-            bootdevice {
+            bootdev {
-                compatible = "sf-bootdevice";
+                compatible = "sf-bootdev";
                 offset = <0x2000>;
                 size = <0x1000>;
             };
         };
     };

-The `sf-bootdevice` driver can implement a way to read from the SPI flash, using the offset and size provided, and return that bootflow file back to the caller.
+The `sf-bootdev` driver can implement a way to read from the SPI flash, using the offset and size provided, and return that bootflow file back to the caller.
 When distro boot wants to read the kernel it calls disto_getfile() which must provide a way to read from the SPI flash.
 See `distro_boot()` at distro_boot_